 Dr. Matthew Walker (Ph.D. and a professor of neuroscience and psychology at the University of California, Berkeley) explains sleep in his famous book “Why We Sleep by Unlocking the Power of Sleep and Dreams.”
 Sleep sorts out our emotions, reboots our immune system, fine-tunes our metabolism, and regulates our appetite.
 Sleep also enhances our ability to learn and make better decisions.
-On the other hand, lack of sleep is linked to depression, anxiety, immune system issues, skin problems, overeating, and many other diseases.
+But, on the other hand, lack of sleep is linked to depression, anxiety, immune system issues, skin problems, overeating, and a plethora of other diseases.

 “The shorter you sleep, the shorter your life span.”

 Another surprising side-effect of sleep deprivation is weight gain.
-If you feel like you craving junk food, it might be due to the lack of sleep.
+So if you feel like you are craving junk food, it might be due to the lack of sleep.